Constant-Depth Clifford-Hierarchy Gates via Non-Abelian Surface Codes: Constant-Depth Clifford-Hierarchy Gates from Non-Abelian Stabilizer Codes

-First, let us re-derive the $T$-gate, which was realized transversally in \cite{Kobayashi:2025cfh} in terms of the description of the topological order $D^\omega(\Z_2^3)$ (we have summarized this in App. \ref{app:T_from_rgb}) in terms of the (isomorphic) topological order $D(D_4)$.
-This latter presentation will be central to the generalization to $T^{1/N}=P(\pi/(4N))$ transversal gates.
+First, let us re-derive the constant-depth $T$-gate, which was realized in \cite{Kobayashi:2025cfh} in terms of the description of the topological order $D^\omega(\Z_2^3)$ (we have summarized this in App. \ref{app:T_from_rgb}) in terms of the (isomorphic) topological order $D(D_4)$.
+This latter presentation will be central to the generalization to $T^{1/N}=P(\pi/(4N))$ constant-depth gates.
 First we summarize some aspects of the surface code for $D(D_4)$.